-Rep. Spencer was first elected to the Georgia General Assembly to represent the 180th House District in 2010 and was re-elected in 2012 and 2014.
+Rep. Spencer is currently serving his fourth term in the Georgia House of Representatives.
+He was first elected to the Georgia General Assembly to represent the 180th House District in 2010 and was re-elected in 2012, 2014 & 2016.
 He currently sits on the following committees in the State House: Science & Technology; Games, Fish & Parks; Juvenile Justice; Human Aging & Relations and serves as the Secretary to the House Special Rules Committee.

 Rep. Jason Spencer is happily married to his wife Melaney.
-The couple has two daughters, Madeline and Vera and are members of Agape Christian Fellowship in St. Marys, Georgia.
+The couple has two daughters, Madeline and Vera and they are members of the Harbor Worship Center in Kingsland, Georgia.